hpi-epic/pricewars/README.md

 docker-compose up
 ```

-#### Disable Volume Mounting for Postgres on Windows!
-Postgres in Docker for Windows has a problem accessing the files when they are mounted from a volume.
-Just add a hash # in front of the "volumes:" and "- ./docker-mounts/postgres:/var/lib/postgresql/data" line

 #### Adjust some DNS settings:
 If you want to use the management-ui add the following lines to your host file.
 This allows you to access container by domain name via your local docker ip address.